The rise of retro nostalgia

 Windows 9x is the loose name for the operating systems from Windows 95 through ME.
 They were pretty shoddily built on top of MS-DOS and kinda sucked.
 But they were revolutionary at the time, and we didn’t know better.

 The design aesthetic, particularly in the Windows 98 era was something to behold.

 In present day, retro tech is really making a comeback.
-One of my favourite examples of this is Jayne Mast’s horrible excellent website (now defunct) which was kind of an inspiration for me through my design process.
+One of my favourite examples of this is Paul Verbeek-Mast’s horrible excellent website which was kind of an inspiration for me through my design process.

 But there are plenty of other amazing examples of retro nostalgia including the gorgeous poolside.fm streaming radio, and this fun game concept:

 I spoke about this stuff at the October QueerJS meetup in Amsterdam.

 — QueerJS (@QueerJS) October 2, 2019

 ## It’s running on a floppy disk you guyz

 Ultimately the entire site is designed to fit on a 3.5″ floppy disk, attached to a Raspberry Pi running nginx, sitting on the shelf under my TV.